cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_JALR_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The JALR behavior shall be applied when the opcode is JALR and func3 is 0x0.
+  When the opcode is JALR and the func3 field is 0x0, the pc register shall be loaded with the signed sum of the register pointed by the rs1 field and the immediate value.

 .. requirement:: F_JALR_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The pc register shall be updated with the sum of the first and second param- eters of the JALR instruction.

-.. requirement:: F_JALR_03
   :rationale: The JALR instruction shall output the address to the following instruction for it to be used as a *return address* in the case of a function call.
   :derivedfrom: U_INSTRUCTION_SET_01

-  The result of JALR shall be the address of the JALR instruction incremented by 4.
+  When the opcode is JALR and the func3 field is 0x0, the register pointed by the rd field shall be loaded with the address of the instruction incremented by 4.

 BEQ
 ```

-.. requirement:: F_BEQ_01
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The BEQ behavior shall be applied when the opcode is BRANCH and func3 is 0x0.

 .. requirement:: F_BEQ_02
   :derivedfrom: U_INSTRUCTION_SET_01

-  When the first and second instruction parameters are equal, the pc register shall be updated with the signed sum of the address of the BEQ instruction with the third parameter.
+  When the opcode is BRANCH and the func3 field is 0x0, the pc register shall be loaded with the signed sum of the address of the instruction and the immediate value, if the registers pointed by the rs1 field and the rs2 field are equal.

 BNE
 ```